-The storm season is upon us here on the Gold Coast and when it comes to extreme weather such as hail, lightning storms, torrential rain, and flooding, most people’s first thought will be to protect their home or car.
-However, if you wish to avoid a costly air conditioner replacement it is just as important to prepare your air conditioner for extreme weather.
+If you wish to avoid a costly air conditioner replacement it is just as important to prepare your air conditioner for extreme weather.
 This is particularly important when living on the Gold Coast where you can go from a 30+ degree day to torrential rain and thunderstorms in a matter of hours.

 Although most air conditioners are built tough and designed to withstand some adverse weather conditions, extreme weather can cause significant damage to your air conditioner which can result in costly repairs.
 Storms may also cause unnoticeable damage that will reduce the efficiency of your air conditioner and drive up your energy bills, or they may even result in a complete system breakdown leading to a costly air conditioning replacement.

 5 Ways You Can Protect Your Air Conditioner from Storms

 Turn Off Your Air Conditioner.
 The first thing you can do to protect your air conditioner from a storm is to turn off your air conditioner.
 You can do this using your thermostat and then cut the power to the circuit breaker.
 Doing this reduces the chances of a power surge from lightning or damaged transformers causing damage to your Air conditioner.
 Furthermore, when the power comes back on after a power outage it is best to have your air conditioner turned off at the circuit board for at least five minutes as power fluctuations may damage your air conditioner.